-Apple iPhone 14 tips and tricks: 16 great features to try
+Apple iPhone 14/14 Pro tips and tricks: 16 great iOS 16 features to try

 14. Back tap to screenshot

-There's a cool trick that lets you tap twice or three times on the back of your iPhone to perform actions like take a screenshot or drop down the notifications.
+There's a cool trick that lets you tap twice or three times on the back of your iPhone to perform actions like taking a screenshot or dropping down the notifications.
 And it's actually part of the accessibility settings.

 Open Settings > Accessibility and now find 'Touch'.
-At the bottom of the next screen you'll find 'Back Tap'.
+At the bottom of the next screen, you'll find 'Back Tap'.
 Select 'Double Tap' and choose 'screenshot' from the list, or any other function you might want.
 Now when you tap twice on the phone's rear, it'll take a screenshot.

 15. Type to Siri

 Another accessibility tool - for those who might find it difficult to speak or listen - is the ability to type Siri requests.
-But first you have to enable it.
+But first, you have to enable it.

 Open Settings > Accessibility again and find 'Siri' near the bottom.
 On the next screen just toggle on 'Type to Siri' and now when you launch Siri by pressing and holding the side key, you can type requests instead and see the responses on the screen.